Zwyx/codewars-skyjo-resources/README.md

 # Codewars Skyjo Resources

-Resources for developers attempting to solve the Codewars kata [Wind at Skyjo](https://www.codewars.com/kata/688b957a12698cb53d5959fe).
+Resources for developers attempting to solve the Codewars kata [Win at Skyjo](https://www.codewars.com/kata/688b957a12698cb53d5959fe).

 ---